Carl Hutchings: Bristol City

-Return to Brentford (loan)

-On 11 February 2000, Hutchings returned to Brentford on loan until the end of the 1999–00 season.
-He made 8 appearances during his spell, but was not offered a contract at the end of the season.
-Across his two spells with Brentford, Hutchings made 204 appearances and scored seven goals.

-Exeter City (loan)

-On 1 December 2000, Hutchings joined Third Division club Exeter City on loan, but lasted just 10 days at St James Park, making three appearances.
-One month earlier, he had turned down a permanent move to the club.

 Southend United

-Hutchings reunited with his former Brentford manager David Webb at Southend United on 29 December 2000 and signed a contract until the end of the 2000–01 season.
-Despite featuring as a regular, he departed Roots Hall in February 2002, having made 50 appearances and scored five goals.
+Hutchings reunited with his former Brentford manager David Webb at Third Division club Southend United on 29 December 2000.
+He signed a contract running until the end of the 2000–01 season and made 15 appearances without scoring.
+During the 2001 off-season, Hutchings turned down a three-year contract with Third Division club Kidderminster Harriers and after a move to Second Division club Queens Park Rangers collapsed, he agreed a short-term contract extension with Southend United.
+Hutchings departed Roots Hall in February 2002, after making 50 appearances and scoring five goals.

 Leyton Orient

 On 12 February 2002, Hutchings joined Third Division club Leyton Orient on a free transfer.
 One week later, had a "nightmare" debut at Brisbane Road, when he "fatally sold his goalkeeper short with a backpass", which allowed York City's Alex Mathie to score what proved to be an 84th-minute winner.
 Hutchings remained with Orient until April 2003, when he was released early from his contract.
 He made 40 appearances and scored two goals for the club.